Меню:

 sourceDirectories

-this option defines list of directories (each of them should be wrapped into sourceDirectory tag) with source code in Clojure, that will packed into resulting jar (and compiled, if corresponding option is specified);
+this option defines list of directories (each of them should be wrapped into sourceDirectory tag) that contains source code written in Clojure, and that will be packed into resulting jar (and compiled, if corresponding option is specified);

 testSourceDirectories